-To sign up for a session please send an e-mail to Kristy Wilbur with your company information, GSA Schedule Contract number and POC information.
+To sign up for a marketing session please send an email to Kristy Wilbur with your company information, GSA Schedule Contract number and POC information.

-Reduced federal budgets clearly will impact schedule sales in FY13.
-The fact that FMHAC sales are basically flat in quarter 1 is a good news story.
+Reduced federal budgets are clearly impacting schedule sales in FY14 as we expected.
+The fact that FMHAC sales are down by 6.06% through the second quarter is not a surprise.

 |Contractor Name||Contract Number||Schedule|

 |MATHESON TRI-GAS||GS-21F-090BA||51 V|

 |MACHINE TOOLS USA||GS-21F-083BA||51 V|